 Seiu Ito’s first bondage explorations By many accounts, it is his relationships with his models that launched his serious exploration of torture and creating torture images.
 At 34 years old, he started a two-year relationship with model Kaneyo Sasaki, and began depicting images of torture.
 At 37, he divorced his wife and married model Kise Sahara, who became central to the history of kinbaku, appearing in some of the earliest bondage suspension photography that exists today.

-Post-war contributions to the golden era of kinbaku After the Second World War, Japan underwent a period of westernization, and kinbaku experienced a golden era thanks to changes in censorship and the emergence of BSDM magazines.
+Post-war contributions to the golden era of kinbaku After the Second World War, Japan underwent a period of Westernization, and kinbaku experienced a golden era thanks to changes in censorship and the emergence of BSDM magazines.
 (This is a time period of great interest to kinbaku and shibari historians and has been covered in detail by Midori here: The History & Myths of Japanese Bondage .)

 Seiu Ito, now in his 70s, was an elder in a growing community of bondage and torture enthusiasts and workers.
 He published erotica and contributed to a variety of magazines.
 He edited a photo series of kinbaku images that appeared in a magazine titled Yorikiri Romance (pre-dating the first SM photos in the now-infamous kinbaku magazine Kitan Club ).
+Members of his circle, like Minomura Kou, went on to shape the content of SM magazines and kinbaku content in the ’50s, and Seiu Ito’s strong preferences for tensioned firm binding (rather than practically loose staged rope) founded the basis of the type of rope bondage that is seen most commonly in Japanese styles today.

 Seiu Ito’s lasting influence It is both Seiu Ito’s early artistic works, and his later participation in the emerging post-war kinbaku community that have earned him the title and iconic status of being the “father of kinbaku” as we know it today.
 His stylistic interest in recreating Edo-era woodblock prints has contributed to the perception of kinbaku as an older art than it is, and his own writings on seme (most easily translated as “torture”) and on kinbaku gave us much of the vocabulary that we use when talking about Japanese-style rope bondage today.